ga-wdi-exercises/computer-science-workshop/readme.md

 # Computer Science Fundamentals

 ## Learning Objectives
-* Define what an algorithm is
+* Define computer science and discuss how it is useful for web developers.
+* Define the word `algorithm`.
 * Use asymptotic analysis to analyze the complexity of different algorithms.
+* Implement multiple sorting algorithms.
 * Understand basic data structures and why they are useful.

 ## Framing